What’s the most important part of a thriving business?

 You believe him and buy it.

-Instead of dropping off communication, he sends you your product, but he also sends you more free information about how you can solve other problems.
+Instead of dropping off communication, he delivers the product and continues sending free information to help you solve other problems.

-That has to give you the impression that it’s not just about the money for him.
-It shows that he really cares about continually providing value to you so you can improve your life.
+That gives the impression it’s not just about the money for him.
+It shows he cares about continually providing value so you can improve your life.

 4. Support before moving forward

-There’s one other really bad mistake that you want to avoid: promoting another product before they’ve even received the first one.
+There’s another big mistake to avoid: promoting another product before they’ve even received the first one.

 When someone buys a product, they’re trading their money for your product.

-However, if they purchased it online, they may not get that product for a while.
+If they purchased online, they may not get that product for a while.
 Usually, that’s at least a few days if it’s a physical product.

-At this point, they’ve given up money but got nothing in return, which makes them feel like you owe them something—which you do.
+At this point, they’ve given up money but got nothing in return, which makes them feel like you owe them something—because you do.

-But if you ask them to buy additional products at this stage, they have no choice but to think that you don’t really care if they get what they’re owed.
-It seems like you only care about making money from them.
+If you ask them to buy additional products at this stage, they’ll think you don’t care whether they get what they’re owed.
+It looks like you only care about squeezing more money from them.

 It’s a great way to lose a customer.

-To illustrate this further, let’s say someone asked you to lend them money.
-Imagine how you would feel if they came back the next day or week asking for more money without repaying the original amount.
+To illustrate: if someone asked you to lend them money and then came back the next week asking for more without repaying the first loan, how would you feel?

-Most people are going to be offended, angry, or annoyed.
+Most people would be offended, angry, or annoyed.

-The takeaway: You need to take care of all aspects of your customer’s order before moving them on to any future products.
+The takeaway: Take care of every aspect of the customer’s order before moving them on to any future products.

-A good friend always checks in – As someone who has sold both products and services, we love seeing how they improve the lives of our customers.
+A good friend always checks in – As someone who has sold both products and services, we love seeing how they improve customers’ lives.

 It’s a very rewarding part of business, and we hope you enjoy it too.